facebookresearch/nonrigid_nerf/README.md

 ## License

-This code builds on the [PyTorch port by Lin Yen-Chen](https://github.com/yenchenlin/nerf-pytorch) of the [original NeRF code](https://github.com/bmild/nerf).
+This code builds on the [PyTorch port by Yen-Chen Lin](https://github.com/yenchenlin/nerf-pytorch) of the [original NeRF code](https://github.com/bmild/nerf).
 Both are released under an MIT license.
 Several functions in `run_nerf_helpers.py` are modified versions from the [FFJORD code](https://github.com/rtqichen/ffjord), which is released under an MIT license.
 We thank all of them for releasing their code.

 We release this code under an MIT license as well.
 You can find all licenses in the file `LICENSE`.